Viewer Rating

 A disgruntled opera performer wakes up to a sore throat.
 He must do everything he can to get rid of this sore throat before his performance that evening.
 Will the night end in disaster?
 Or will our performer give the performance of a lifetime?
 The first film school student short film by Peter Challis.

-Based on all available information, 'Sore, 2025' does not appear to feature any transsexual characters or themes.
-The film's plot centers on an opera performer's physical ailment, and no sources suggest any connection to gender identity or transformation.
-Therefore, there is no depiction to evaluate.
+Based on available information, 'Sore' (2025) does not appear to feature any transsexual characters or themes.
+Plot summaries describe a disgruntled opera performer dealing with a sore throat, with no mention of gender or sexual transformation elements.
+Therefore, there is no identifiable depiction to evaluate.

 The movie does not contain any action or adventure elements.